 If, for example, you went ‘long’ on the FTSE 100 and staked 50p per point – this trade would have made you a profit of £343.
 This is because the index moved by 686 points in your favor.
 However, if you placed the same stake on a ‘short’ order, you would have lost £343.

-Fortunately, many FTSE 100 spread betting UK platforms allow you to set up a guaranteed stop-loss order – subsequently allowing you to limit your losses.
+Fortunately, many spread betting platforms allow you to set up a guaranteed stop-loss order – subsequently allowing you to limit your losses.
 For example, if you had set your stop-loss at 40 points – the most you could have lost from the above trade would have been £20 (40 points x 50p per point).

 Both the CFD and spread betting markets are backed by financial derivatives.
 In Layman’s Terms, this means that you can speculate on the future price of an asset – like the FTSE 100, without actually taking ownership.
 As a result of this, you can spread bet the FTSE 100 with leverage.